Nebula-Software-Systems/wontbreak/docs/strategies/timeout/timeout.md

 The _createTimeoutHttpExecutor_ method takes a [configuration object](../../../src/timeout/models/timeout-policy-type.ts)  to properly configure the timeout policy.

+### timeoutInMilli
-_timeoutInMilli_: Whenever your request takes longer than the quantity specified in this property, a timeout error will be thrown under the _error_ property on the [result object](../../result/result.md).
+Whenever your request takes longer than the quantity specified in this property, a timeout error will be thrown under the _error_ property on the [result object](../../result/result.md).

+### (optional) onTimeout
-(optional) _onTimeout_: Whenever a timeout occurs, this callback is executed.
+Whenever a timeout occurs, this callback is executed.